nagusubra/databricks_hackathon_2024/README.md

 1. Achieved solution development within a tight 2-week timeframe, employing rapid prototyping and iterative enhancements.
 2. Successfully constructed an end-to-end RAG solution, primed for deployment via Databricks serving endpoints.
 3. Established a proof of concept aimed at streamlining technicians' and engineers' workflows, significantly reducing document access time and consolidating information from diverse data sources.
+4. We developed an end-to-end RAG solution tailored to our dataset, finely tuned based on evaluation metrics, and equipped with UI interface within Databricks now fully prepared for deployment and scaling to different energy types.

 ## What we learned